For Better or For Worse by Lynn Johnston for May 28, 2020

 28. Missing large

-masnadies almost 4 years ago
+masnadies over 4 years ago

 I absolutely love the way April is drawn here!
 She looks the perfect size and shape, and Elly even has her hand around April’s thigh.
 I’m not the best at visuals, but looking at this reminded me of carrying my own babies around.